29 Apr 2020 • 10 min read

 We roughly divide a CAPTCHA verification process into three steps: challenge-answer-validate.
 During the validation, GeeTest will send a token to end-users, and if it was a legit user, the token would be returned unchanged, because regular users can’t see or do anything to this token, however, if it was bots, they may miss or change the token when returning it to GeeTest server, so that even though bots seemingly passed the verification, they are already exposed and their action is restricted.
 Therefore, a honeypot trap is built into GeeTest CAPTCHA.

-The image below is the flow chart of GeeTest CAPTCHA
+The image below is the flow chart of GeeTest CAPTCHA.

 GeeTest CAPTCHA has a 7-layer dynamic security strategy.
 The first layer is JS dynamic obfuscation update.
 When users request CAPTCHA, the CAPTCHA resource will be loaded, that is, JS script loading and JS will be dynamically updated.
 Attackers may reversely decode the JS to crack CAPTCHA, and GeeTest uses JS obfuscation technology to regularly obfuscate and update the JS invoked by the user.

-The image below shows the 7-layer dynamic security strategy of GeeTest CAPTCHA
+The image below shows the 7-layer dynamic security strategy of GeeTest CAPTCHA.

-Relying entirely on honeypots to prevent spambots is just insufficient.
-Most CAPTCHA solutions, whether enterprise-grade or not, will make it more difficult for hackers and should be utilized instead.
 If you run a personal blog or a tiny website, you may be able to get by with an in-house CAPTCHA and a honeypot.
-However, if your website attracts large traffic, it will almost certainly become a target for attackers, in which case you should be prepared - beginning with an advanced CAPTCHA - before any monetary or reputational harm happens.
+However, if your website attracts large traffic, it will almost certainly become a target for attackers, in which case you should be prepared to begin with an advanced CAPTCHA before any monetary or reputational harm happens.

 GeeTest